Coboundary expansion for the union of determinantal hypertrees: Introduction

-It is a natural question what is the smallest possible constant $k$ in Theorem~\ref{thm1}.
-We believe that $k=2$ should already work.
-Note that there is a notion weaker than the notion of coboundary expansion called \emph{cosystolic expansion} \cite{lubotzky2018high}.
-We conjecture that $T_{n,d}$ should be a cosystolic expander with high probability.
+It is a natural question what is the smallest possible constant $k_d$ in Theorem~\ref{thm1}.
+In two dimensions, we can see that $k_2=1$ is not sufficient by combining Corollary~\ref{corH} and the result of the author \cite{meszaros20242} that

+We expect the same in higher dimensions.
+On the other hand, we believe that $k_d=2$ should already work.
+Our proof gives a bound on $k_d$ which is at least doubly exponential in $d$, see Remark~\ref{remarkdouble2}.

-Note that we can sample determinantal hypertress in polynomial time.
+Note that we can sample determinantal hypertrees in polynomial time.
 In fact, this is true for any determinantal measure \cite{hough2006determinantal}.
 For $d=1$, the Aldous-Broder algorithm \cite{aldous1990random,broder1989generating} and Wilson's algorithm \cite{wilson1996generating} provide us an even more efficient way of sampling.
 It would be nice to generalize these algorithms for higher dimensions.

-Kahle and Newman \cite{kahle2022topology} conjectured that the $p$-Sylow subgroup of the first homology group of a $2$-dimensional determinantal hypertree assymtoticly Cohen-Lenstra distributed, see also~\cite{kahle2020cohen} for related conjectures.
+Kahle and Newman \cite{kahle2022topology} conjectured that the $p$-torsion of the first homology group of a $2$-dimensional determinantal hypertree asymptoticly Cohen-Lenstra distributed, see also~\cite{kahle2020cohen} for related conjectures.
+By the results of the author~\cite{meszaros20242}, we know that this conjecture is not true for $p=2$.
+The conjecture remains open for $p>2$.
 The survey of Wood \cite{wood2023probability} provides a good overview of the Cohen-Lenstra heuristics.
-For a simplified model motivated by determinatal hypertrees, the Cohen-Lenstra limiting distribution was established by the author \cite{meszaros2023cohen}.
-The Cohen-Lenstra limiting distribution is usually proved by calculating the limiting moments and using the results of Wood \cite{wood2017distribution}.
-In our our context, this means that for any finite abelian $p$-group $G$, we need to calculate the limit of the expected size of the first cohomology group $H^1(T_{n,2},G)$, that is, the expected number of cosets $f+B^1(T_{n,2},G)$ such that $\delta_{1}f=0$.
+For a simplified model motivated by determinantal hypertrees, the Cohen-Lenstra limiting distribution was established by the author \cite{meszaros2023cohen} for $p\ge 5$.
+The Cohen-Lenstra limiting distribution is usually proved by calculating the limiting moments and using the results of Wood~\cite{wood2017distribution}.
+In our context, this means that for any finite abelian $p$-group $G$, we need to calculate the limit of the expected size of the first cohomology group $H^1(T_{n,2},G)$, that is, the expected number of cosets $f+B^1(T_{n,2},G)$ such that $\delta_{1}f=0$.
 Previous papers \cite{wood2017distribution,wood2019random,meszaros2020distribution} in this topic suggest that we need to handle typical and non-typical cosets separately for some notion of typicality, such that the contribution of non-typical cosets is negligible.
 Our hope is that our method can be refined to show that the contribution of non-typical cosets is indeed negligible.
 Handling the typical cosets seems more challenging.